-D. Slide the cable through the throttle return spring, taking care not to kink or bend it while compressing it down toward the cap.
-Install the cable retainer into the bottom of the spring with the cable passing through the notch.
+C. Slide the cable through the throttle return spring, taking care not to kink or bend it while compressing it down around the nose of the cap and then insert the cable end through the retainer.

-E. Hold the spring and cable retainer back and insert the cable end through the large hole in the bottom of the slide's nose.
+D. Hold the spring and cable retainer disk back and insert the cable end through the large hole in the bottom of the slide's nose.